United States v. Stevens: Review by Supreme Court

-The government appealed, asking that the Supreme Court overturn the appellate court ruling.
+The government asked the Supreme Court of the United States to overturn the appellate court ruling by appealing the case to the High Court.
 On April 20, 2009, the Supreme Court agreed to review the lower court's decision.
 Oral arguments in the case were heard on October 6, 2009.

 Stevens' attorney, Washington, D.C., lawyer Patricia Millett, has written:

 In June 2009 the Animal Legal Defense Fund filed a brief in defense of the animals' interests.
 The brief encouraged the Court to recognize the protection of animals as a compelling government interest and to uphold Section 48.

 More than a dozen media outlets joined an amicus brief in support of Stevens, including The New York Times, National Public Radio, the American Society of News Editors, the Association of Alternative Newsweeklies, Citizen Media Law Project, MediaNews Group, the National Press Photographers Association, the Newspaper Association of America, the Newspaper Guild–Communications Workers of America, Outdoor Writers Association of America, the Radio-Television News Directors Association, the Society of Environmental Journalists, and the Society of Professional Journalists.

 Decision

 On April 20, 2010, the Supreme Court affirmed the appellate court ruling in an 8–1 decision written by Chief Justice Roberts, with Justice Alito dissenting.
-The Court found that Section 48 was substantially overbroad and so was invalid under the First Amendment to the United States Constitution.
+The Court found that 18.
+U.S.C. §48 was substantially overbroad and so was invalid under the First Amendment to the United States Constitution.

 Alito's dissent

-Alito dissented, arguing that "(t)he most relevant of our prior decisions is Ferber, 458 U. S. 747, which concerned child pornography.
+Alito dissented, arguing that "(t)he most relevant of our prior decisions is Ferber, 458 U. S. 747 (1982), which concerned child pornography.
 The Court there held that child pornography is not protected speech, and I believe that Ferbers reasoning dictates a similar conclusion here."